Perfect Pumpkin Roll

-The most important thing to remember when making a Pumpkin Roll is to use the exact size pan that’s called for in the recipe… a 10″ x 15″ jelly roll pan.
+The most important thing to remember when making a the perfect Pumpkin Roll is to use the exact size pan that’s called for in the recipe… a 10″ x 15″ jelly roll pan.
 Why?
 Because jelly roll cakes are meant to be thin but spongy.
 If you use a pan any larger than the standard 10″ x 15″ jelly roll pan, the cake batter will be too thin, resulting in a really thin cake that is too thin to be spongy.
 If you use a smaller pan, the cake will be too thick and impossible to roll.

 The second most important thing is making sure to line the jelly roll pan with wax or parchment paper.
 That way, when the cake comes out of the oven, you can invert it onto a towel without it sticking to the pan.
 Then you just peel off the paper.
 Easy!

-Make sure you roll the cake in a lint free towel.
+Make sure you roll the cake in a lint-free towel.
 A thin towel is best… I like flour sack towels.
 Like I said… powdered sugar = messy.
 As soon as you’re finished using the towel, you’ll want to throw it in the wash.

 This warmly spiced cake is moist and spongy, and tucked inside is a delicious cream cheese filling.
+You might wanna make two…they go fast!
+Make three and freeze one for later!

 For the Cake